Accounting

 Owner | Who prepared and who reviewed | Prepared: [Name].
 Reviewed: [Name]. |

 The test is simple: a reviewer who was not involved in the investigation should be able to read the explanation, review the evidence, and sign off without asking a follow-up question.
-If they still ask “why did this change?”, the explanation is incomplete.

 Evidence requirements by variance type

-Revenue variances: Signed contracts or order confirmations, invoices, revenue recognition schedule or waterfall, ASC 606 policy memo (if recognition timing is at issue), cutoff analysis showing delivery or service completion dates.
+Revenue variances: Signed contracts or order confirmations, invoices, revenue recognition schedule or waterfall, ASC 606 policy memo if recognition timing is at issue, cutoff analysis showing delivery or service completion dates.

 Headcount and payroll variances: Payroll register for both periods showing active employees, pay rates, and pay dates.
 Headcount report showing current vs. prior month FTEs by department.